prince1108/nexarise/docker/README.md

-# Docker configuration for ThingsBoard Microservices
+# Docker configuration for NexaRise Microservices

 This folder containing scripts and Docker Compose configurations to run ThingsBoard in Microservices mode.

 ## Prerequisites

-ThingsBoard Microservices are running in dockerized environment.
+NexaRise Microservices are running in dockerized environment.
 Before starting please make sure [Docker CE](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed in your system.

 ## Installation